RobertWHurst/Keystrokes/readme.md

 bindKeyCombo function.
 These function will bind a handler function, or handler object to a key or key combo.

+The key names used in your bindings is determined by the environment you are using Keystrokes in.
+They are always case insensitive.
+The default behavior, intended for browser environments, is to use the value of the key property from keyboard events.
+You get get a list of valid [key names here][key-names].

 ```js
 import { bindKey, bindKeyCombo } from '@rwh/keystrokes'